Rare Costa Rican orchids on display at Gardens by the Bay's Cloud Forest

-SINGAPORE - More than 30 species of orchids from Costa Rica - including three that have almost vanished in the wild - were donated to Gardens by the Bay on Tuesday (June 28).
+More than 30 species of orchids from Costa Rica - including three that have almost vanished in the wild - were donated to Gardens by the Bay yesterday.

-The orchids will be put on display at the horticultural attraction's cooled conservatory, the Cloud Forest, for two weeks until July 11, as part of the Orchids of Costa Rica - Resilient Beauty floral display.
+The orchids can be viewed at the horticultural attraction's cooled conservatory, the Cloud Forest, for two weeks until July 11, as part of the Orchids of Costa Rica - Resilient Beauty floral display.

-The blooms were from the Lankester Botanical Gardens in Costa Rica, and were donated to Singapore's Gardens by the Bay through a collaboration that aims to deepen research and conservation efforts of Costa Rican orchids.
+The blooms come from the Lankester Botanical Gardens in Costa Rica, and were donated to Gardens by the Bay through a collaboration that aims to deepen research and conservation efforts of Costa Rican orchids.

 "But they are also resilient, and orchid populations can be recovered if we take proper measures like setting up protected areas and sustaining the ecosystem they thrive in."

-Madam Andrea Kee, deputy director of Gardens by the Bay, said the Cloud Forest in the Gardens is able to replicate the cool, moist climate of Costa Rica's montane forests found in the mountains.
+Madam Andrea Kee, deputy director of Gardens by the Bay, said that the Cloud Forest is able to replicate the cool, moist climate of Costa Rica's mountain forests.

 The Costa Rican orchid display also commemorates 35 years of diplomatic relations between Singapore and the Central American nation.

-Speaking at an event on Tuesday to mark the donation of the orchids, Costa Rica Ambassador to Singapore Victor Hugo Rojas Gonzalez said: "Both Singapore and Costa Rica share the orchid as the national flower, perhaps because we find beauty and resilience in it."
+Speaking at an event yesterday to mark the donation of the orchids, Costa Rica's Ambassador to Singapore Victor Hugo Rojas Gonzalez said: "Both Singapore and Costa Rica share the orchid as the national flower, perhaps because we find beauty and resilience in it."

 Guarianthe skinneri, also known as guaria morada, is the national flower of Costa Rica and is said to represent hope and good fortune.